owanturist/react-impulse/README.md

 type Compare<T> = (prev: T, next: T) => boolean
 ```

 A function that compares two values and returns `true` if they are equal.
-Depending on the type of the values it might be more efficient to use a custom compare function such as shallow-equal or deep-equal.
+Depending on the type of the values it might be reasonable to use a custom compare function such as shallow-equal or deep-equal.

 ### `SetInnerState`